markmead/hyperui/data/posts/text-shadow-with-tailwindcss.md

 }
 ```

 And that's it.

-We can now write `text-shadow shadow-red-500` for example and have a beautiful red text shadow using Tailwind CSS.
+We can now write `text-shadow shadow-red-500` and have a beautiful red text shadow appear, fully created with Tailwind CSS and zero custom CSS.

-There's no magic here, I followed the [adding plugins documenation](https://tailwindcss.com/docs/plugins#adding-utilities) and it worked a treat.
+All I did was follow the [adding plugins documenation](https://tailwindcss.com/docs/plugins#adding-utilities) and it worked.

-The classes that have been added are:
+Our code added the following Tailwind CSS classes:

 - `text-shadow`
 - `text-shadow-sm`